cuiyongbo/hello-world/my_wiki/languages/english_notes_10.rst

 | Definition: measure the depth of (water).
 | Usage: an attempt to fathom the ocean.
 | Usage: sonar says that we're in eighteen fathoms. [a unit of depth]
+|
+| wrap up
+| Definition: to complete work on something; to bring something to an end.
+| Usage: I will wrap the job up this morning.
+I'll call you when I finish.
+|
+| wrap-up
+| Definition: a summary or review of an activity, sporting event, etc.
+| Usage: the post-game wrap-up [赛后集锦]
+|
+| quarantine [检疫]
+| Definition: impose isolation on (a person, animal, or place); put in quarantine.
+| Usage: many animals die in quarantine.
+|
+| curate
+| Definition: select, organize, and look after the items in a collection or exhibition.
+| Usage: both exhibitions are curated by the museum's director.
+| Usage: nearly every major news organization is using Twitter’s new lists feature to curate tweets about the earthquake.
+|
+| mottle
+| Definition: mark with spots or smears of color.
+| Usage: the cow's coat was light red mottled with white.
+| Definition: an irregular arrangement of spots or patches of color.
+| Usage: the ship was a mottle of khaki and black. [卡其色，尤其用于军装]
+| Usage: white marble with mottlings of black and gray. [斑驳]
+|
+| khaki
+| Definition: a strong greenish or yellowish brown cloth, used especially for making military uniforms.